 Bachelor of Design (Product)

-During this hands-on programme, you’ll learn how to approach the design of products, services and systems keeping human needs, use, and sustainability as your core focus.
+Want to play your part in designing the future?
+During this hands-on programme, you’ll learn how to approach the design of products, services and systems while keeping human needs and sustainability as your core focus.
 You’ll design, build and test prototypes to understand concepts and to gain skills in conceptualisation, drawing, modelmaking, Computer Aided Design (CAD) software, graphic design and production methods.
-You will graduate well-equipped for the workforce, with transferable skills in project management, communication, marketing and idea generation.

 Domestic